 The Surgical Technology Admission Committee composed of the Dean of Nursing and Allied Health, Surgical Technology Coordinator, Allied Health Coordinator, a representative from Student Services, an academic adviser and at-large faculty review the applications and make selection of applicants for admission.
 Admission criteria includes: pre-admission exam scores, grade point average (GPA) for prerequisite courses, the number of completed general education co-requisite courses with a "C" or higher grade and employment/experience in healthcare setting.
 The Surgical Technology Admission Committee gives significant weight to pre-admission exam scores and GPA of the required courses for admission.
-The program offers opportunities to complete the pre-admission HESI exam in the spring semester.
+The program offers opportunities to complete the pre-admission HESI exam in the spring semester - student may contact the department for dates and times.
 Admission is contingent upon completion of required courses.
 A completed Surgical Technology application should be submitted on or before the designated deadline noted in the application packet.
 Late applicants will be considered on a space available basis if they meet the admission criteria but will not be accepted before qualified applications submitted on time.